bobatkey/approx-diff/reviews/popl2026/response.md

 C3. _The paper does not discuss the existing literature on differential linear logic or probabilistic coherence spaces_.

-We admit that we should have done a more detailed survey of the literature on differential linear logic and how it relates to our setting.
-The connection between the trace and Taylor expansion may have something to say in our setting.
+We admit that we should have done a more detailed survey of the literature on Differential Linear Logic and how it relates to our setting, especially given the common factor of stability.
 A difference with DiLL is in the treatment of partiality and non-determinism.
 The Ehrhard survey referenced by the reviewer highlights these as key parts of DiLL, but, as we explained at the start of Section 3, we do not wish to admit either of these in our model for all functions -- they only apply to tangent maps.
-This was our motivation for moving from stable functions to the families construction.
+This was part of our motivation for moving from stable functions to the families construction.

 Q1. _Do we have any counterexamples showing that $\mathrm{Fam}(\mathbf{LatGal})$ is not cartesian closed?_